hollali/hotel-management/README.md

 This project is licensed under the MIT License.

-css
+python

-Feel free to customize this README file according to your specific project requirement
+Please note that you'll need to set up Stripe integration in your application according to Stripe's documentation to enable payment processing functionality.